 However, the concept of this dice game is quite simple.
 It is played with two dice.
 A shooter rolls the dice.
 The other players, they bet on the chances of the launcher to release such or such sum according to the already established rules of the game.

 💝 Casino Selection: Best Live Craps 💝

-History of craps
+history of craps

-However, the English quickly adopted the game, so much so that craps is also called “English pass”.
-He is, for example, quoted several times by Geoffrey Chacer in “The Canterbury Tales”.
-The aristocracy, like the English bourgeoisie, became fond of it.
+Anyway, the English quickly adopted the game, so much so that craps is also called “English pass”.
+It is, for example, quoted several times by Geoffrey Chacer in “the Canterbury tales”.
+The aristocracy, just like the English bourgeoisie, became fond of it.